jmmarreiros/jmwebsite/content/publication/2019_calandra_aasc/index.md

 publication_types:
 - 2
 publishDate: "2019-11-11T00:00:00Z"
-summary: "Research on stone tool use has shown the importance of sequential experimentation.
+summary: Research on stone tool use has shown the importance of sequential experimentation.
 To evaluate the development of use-wear traces during tool use, the documentation and analysis of the same location on the tools' surface is crucial.
-In this paper we present a new methods based on a local coordinate system on the experimental sample."
+In this paper we present a new methods based on a local coordinate system on the experimental sample.
 tags:
 - Robotics
 - Experimental Archaeology